httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

         processing the cookie.

-    3. If the cookie was received from a request which is navigating a top-level browsing context {{HTML}} (e.g. if the request's "reserved client" is either `null` or an environment whose "target browsing context" is a top-level browing context), skip the remaining substeps and continue processing the cookie.
+    3. If the cookie was received from a request which is navigating a top-level traversable {{HTML}} (e.g. if the request's "reserved client" is either `null` or an environment whose "target browsing context" is in a top-level traversable), skip the remaining substeps and continue processing the cookie.

         Note: Top-level navigations can create a cookie with any `SameSite`